flowd-org/flowd/docs/architecture-overview.md

 The documentation may not be fully up to date.
 Please refer to the [disclaimer]({{< ref "_index.md" >}}) for important information about the project's active development status, documentation accuracy, and ongoing efforts to stabilize the codebase.
 {{% /callout %}}

-This page describes the main components of flowd and how they interact.
+This page describes the main components of flwd and how they interact.
 It is intended as an accessible front door to the design, not a formal specification.

 ## High-level picture

-flowd is a small, statically linked engine that turns job definitions into planned and supervised runs.
+flwd is a small, statically linked engine that turns job definitions into planned and supervised runs.
 It can be used directly from the CLI, or as a long-running server exposing a small HTTP/REST API.